sehf-dev/C-AutoCompiler/README.md

 # C-AutoCompiler
-I got tired of running the GCC command to include my includeand lib folder and modifying if there were no dlls or .h files.
+I got tired of running the GCC command to include my include and lib folder and modifying if there were no dlls or .h files.
 So I made a python script to do it for me.
 This is an easy method if your new to c and/or dont wanna learn or need cmake for the time being.

 How To: